 Can’t keep your veggie drawer stocked long enough to make a salad?
 How about a smoothie, or the chef-inspired recipe you’ve been waiting to try?
-While in quarantine, it’s a challenge to keep enough perishable goods on hand without going to the store every day.
+It’s often a challenge to keep enough perishable goods on hand without going to the store every day.
 You might consider a brilliant solution that’s like a gift you give to yourself: Join a CSA.

 Oregon’s CSA (community-supported agriculture) programs have been booming in popularity for good reason: These shares of fresh, local, seasonal goods come directly from the farmers and ranchers across Oregon who’ve been the backbone of our famous farm-to-table dining scene.
 They’re grown sustainably, hand-picked with love, and the closest you can get to your food source without growing it yourself.

 The Portland Area CSA has a full directory of CSAs in the area, searchable by neighborhood as well as CSA ingredients and type of farm practices, such as organic, grass-fed and GMO-free.
 Culinary Breeding Network features a frequently updated directory of grain, flour, produce, seed and gardening resources.
 Organics to You is for those who want organic produce, pantry items, dairy, meats and beverages delivered to their doorstep.
+Black Futures Farm, part of the Black Food Sovereignty Coalition, packs boxes with vegetables, fruit and herbs.
 Some of Portland’s top restaurants including Ava Gene’s, Paley’s Place and Coquine are offering curated produce boxes with goodies from their favorite farms, so you can keep your Instagram-worthy home-cooking skills on point.
 For more Portland-area resources, check out the story at Eater PDX.

 Brickyard Farms in Tillamook — part of the North Coast Food Trail — offers weekly baskets filled with fresh-from-the-farm items like local honey, lavender products, mushrooms and leafy greens.
 EVOO Cooking School in Cannon Beach sells weekly coastal-inspired boxes with add-ons such as local pies, U-bake cookies, wine and tamales.
 Local Ocean in Newport offers a “DockBox” with all the ingredients to make one of its meals at home, with local delivery available.
 Locals also may order custom boxes from the Port Orford Food Co-op, and fresh crab, oysters and other seafood from Fishermen Direct in Gold Beach.
 Port Orford Sustainable Seafood delivers its fresh bounty to a dozen pickup locations throughout the state including Portland, Salem, Corvallis, Eugene, Medford, Grants Pass, Roseburg and Ashland.